 Nonspendable - This category includes the resources that cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact.
-The balance as of September 30, 2011 of \$149,425 is from prepaid expenditures and inventory which are not in spendable form.
+The balance as of September 30, 2012 of \$117,479 is from prepaids and inventory which are not in spendable form.

 Restricted - This category includes resources restricted by creditors, grantors, contributors, laws or regulations of other governments, constitutional provisions, or enabling legislation.
-The balance as of September 30, 2011 of \$44,185 is restricted by creditors for repayment of debt issued, enabling legislation, and donor restrictions.
+The balance as of September 30, 2012 of \$29,685 is restricted by creditors for repayment of debt issued, enabling legislation, and donor restrictions.

-Committed - This category includes resources that can only be used for specific purposes pursuant to constraints imposed by formal action of the highest level of decision-making authority which is the City Council.
-There are no committed funds as of September 30, 2011.
+Committed - This category includes resources that can only be used for specific purposes pursuant to constraints imposed by formal action of the highest level of decision-making authority.
+Commitments may be established, modified, or rescinded only through ordinances approved by the City Council.
+There are no committed funds as of September 30, 2012.

 Assigned - This category includes resources that are intended to be used for specific purposes, but is neither restricted nor committed.
 These are resources that have been set aside for a specific purpose by an authorized government body or official.
-The balance as of September 30, 2011 is \$109,151.
+The balance as of September 30, 2012 is \$109,151.

 Unassigned - This category is the residual classification for the City's fund balances.
-The balance as of September 30, 2011 is \$256,205.
+The balance as of September 30, 2012 is \$388,492.